Skip to navigation Skip to content

 • does not provide for interest to be paid on the outstanding purchase price balance, it may be necessary to obtain an actuarial valuation of the payments due

-Income from the sale of real estate which is deferred or paid by instalments should be referred to a Complex Assessment Officer (CAO) for assessment.
+Income from the sale of real estate or business which is deferred or paid by instalments should be referred to a Complex Assessment Officer (CAO) for assessment.

-The Resources page contains examples of using the discount factor formula to determine the estimated value of the property.
+The Resources page contains examples of using the discount factor formula to determine the estimated value of the property or business.

 Coding income and assets